hallpaz/3dsystems20/docs/project.md.md

 This project builds on the previous assignments of 3D modeling and scene visualization using PyTorch3D, one of the AI graphics platforms available for free.

-> Our goal is to_Render a panoramic scene using a differentiable
+> Our goal is to render a panoramic scene using a differentiable
 > renderer and exploit the inverse rendering to augment a scene.

 Most of the experiments can be found in the [rendering](https://colab.research.google.com/drive/1ggdaF0OFeAm9CTC1ZXiQFUnNxdgrrRWH?usp=sharing) or [de-rendering](https://colab.research.google.com/drive/16393ggQ6bzDhjda7pMBoMOAFluPzRSL-?usp=sharing) Google Colab notebooks.
 You can [download full results here](https://drive.google.com/drive/folders/1IUPjgpALrnlfuBMZir779LogZt2_ZxAR?usp=sharing).

 ### Motivation

 -   ✓AI Graphics
 -   ✓Past works… panoramas!
 Previous works studying how we could use panoramic images for experiences in augmented or virtual reality.